Constrained Toda hierarchy and turning points of the Ruijsenaars-Schneider model: Constrained Toda hierarchy

 We can represent equations (\ref{tau16}), (\ref{tau17}) in a more suggestive form.
 Introduce modified ``wave functions'' $\chi$, $\bar \chi$ which are connected with $\tau^C$ in the same way as $\psi$, $\psi^*$ are connected with $\tau^T$: \beq \chi (x, {\bf t};k)=k^{x/\eta}e^{\xi ({\bf t}, k) -\frac{1}{2}\varphi (x, {\bf t})} \frac{\tau^C (x, {\bf t}-[k^{-1}])}{\tau^C (x, {\bf t})}, \eeq \beq \bar \chi (x, {\bf t};k)=k^{-x/\eta}e^{-\xi ({\bf t}, k)} \frac{\tau^C (x+\eta , {\bf t}+[k^{-1}])}{\tau^C (x, {\bf t})}, \eeq where \beq e^{\varphi (x, {\bf t})}=r(x, {\bf t}) = \left (\frac{\tau^C(x+\eta , {\bf t})}{\tau^C (x, {\bf t})}\right )^2. \eeq Recalling (\ref{tau13}), it is easy to check that formulas (\ref{tau16}), (\ref{tau17}) are equivalent to \beq \psi (x, {\bf t}; k)=e^{\frac{1}{2}\varphi (x, {\bf t})} \sqrt{\chi^2(x, {\bf t};k)-\chi^2(x\! -\! \eta , {\bf t};k)}, \quad k\to \infty , \eeq \beq \psi (x, {\bf t}; k^{-1})=e^{\frac{1}{2}\varphi (x, {\bf t})} \sqrt{\bar \chi^2(x, {\bf t};k)-\bar \chi^2(x\! +\! \eta , {\bf t};k)}, \quad k\to \infty . \eeq These formulas resemble the corresponding formula for the CKP hierarchy (see \cite{KZ21}), with the $x$-derivative substituted by the difference. \square

 We already proved relation (\ref{tau15}) between $\tau^C$ and $\tau^T$.
-Now we are going to prove that $C({\bf t})=C$ is a constant which does not depend on the times, so that $\tau^C$ is essentially the square root of $\tau^T$ (restricted to the submanifold ${\bf t}+\bar {\bf t}=0$ and satisfying the ``turning points'' condition (\ref{inv17a})).
+Now we are going to prove that $C({\bf t})=C$ is a quasi-constant in $x$ which does not depend on the times, so that $\tau^C$ is essentially the square root of $\tau^T$ (restricted to the submanifold ${\bf t}+\bar {\bf t}=0$ and satisfying the ``turning points'' condition (\ref{inv17a})).

-\begin{theorem} The tau-functions $\tau^C$ and $\tau^T$ are related as $\tau^T =C (\tau^C)^2$, where $C$ is a constant, i.e., the tau-function of the C-Toda hierarchy is essentially square root of the 2D Toda lattice tau-function. \end{theorem}
+\begin{theorem} The tau-functions $\tau^C$ and $\tau^T$ are related as $\tau^T =C (\tau^C)^2$, where $C$ is a quasi-constant in $x$, i.e., the tau-function of the C-Toda hierarchy is essentially square root of the 2D Toda lattice tau-function. \end{theorem}

 {\it Proof.} First of all, we recall that together with (\ref{tau16}) alternative formulas for $w(x, {\bf t};k)$ through $\tau^T$ hold: \beq w(x, {\bf t};k)=\frac{\tau^T(x, {\bf t}-[k^{-1}], -{\bf t})}{\tau^T (x, {\bf t}, -{\bf t})}= \frac{\tau^T(x, {\bf t}, -{\bf t}+[k^{-1}])}{\tau^T (x, {\bf t}, -{\bf t})} \eeq (the second equality is due to (\ref{inv16})).
 Substituting them into (\ref{tau16}) and taking square of both sides, we obtain the relation